2018 International Health Fusion Team Challenge Overview

-Indigenous Allied Health Australia (IAHA) will be hosting the 2018 International Indigenous HealthFusion Team Challenge (HFTC) from the 1st to 3rd December in Sydney, sponsored by First People’s Health Unit, Griffith University.
+Indigenous Allied Health Australia (IAHA) hosted its first International Indigenous HealthFusion Team Challenge (HFTC) from the 1st to 3rd December in Sydney, sponsored by First People’s Health Unit, Griffith University.

-The HFTC is a fun and interactive experience where you will participate in a clinical and cultural major event where you will meet and learn from Indigenous and First Nation University students from Australia, New Zealand, Canada and USA.
+The IAHA HFTC is a fun and interactive experience where Indigenous students participate in a clinical and cultural event to share and learn from Indigenous and First Nation University students from Australia, New Zealand, and Canada.

-The HFTC aims to develop this important capability prior to graduation in a way that is culturally safe, responsive, transformative, and fun.
-The HFTC is an extracurricular competition for university students from the health and medical professions.
-It provides students with an opportunity to demonstrate their expertise in teamwork and collaboration as they develop a healthcare management plan in response to a complex Indigenous case study.
+The IAHA HFTC is an extracurricular competition for university students from the health and medical professions.
+It provides students with an opportunity to demonstrate their expertise in teamwork, collaboration and leadership as they develop a healthcare management plan in response to a complex Indigenous case study.

 This year’s case involved a complex case of a young Indigenous woman with an acquired brain injury.
 All students are put into multidisciplinary teams and they need to learn how to work and value each other and respond with a care plan that includes the individual, family and the determinants of health.
 The teams work with professional mentors, cultural mentors and student mentors to help them build these management plans and present to the participants.